rutherford-nj/www.rutherfordboronj.com/farmers-market/index.md

 # 2022 Farmers' Market sponsored by [MAST](https://mastconstruction.com/)

+**The September 21st and September 24th Farmers Markets have been cancelled due to unforeseen circumstances with the participating farmer.
+We apologize for any inconvenience.**

 [See Flyer Here](https://storage.googleapis.com/static.rutherford-nj.com/farmers-market/FarmersMarket2022.pdf)

 Vendors must be prequalified before registering.
 Please contact Laurie Gentile for additional information.
 Please review Information for Vendors for fees and other requirements.